-The details of the Company's significant subsidiaries and controlling ownership interests are as follows: Significant subsidiaries of the Company are as follows:
+The details of the Company's significant subsidiaries and controlling ownership interests are as follows:

-Name Country of Principal MAG's eff ffective interest rame Incorporation Project 2021 (%) 2020 (%) Minera Los Lagartos, S.A. de C.V.
+Name Country of Principal MAG's effective interest Name Incorporation Project 2021 (%) 2020 (%) Minera Los Lagartos, S.A. de C.V.
 Mexico Juanicipio (44%) 100% 100%

-Notes to the Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2021 and 2020
+Notes to the Condensed Interim Consolidated Financial Statements For the three and six months ended June 30, 2021 and 2020